Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Estimation with the Gaver-Stehfest algorithm

 Due to the fact that it is required to compute or approximate the $n$-th derivative of $\mathcal{L}(f)$ to use a method based on the Post-Widder formula, these methods are often less stable numerically.
 In our case, we have a link between the Laplace transform on the sets $\left(\mathcal{P}_N\right)_{N>0}$ instead of the full complex plane, see Proposition~\ref{prop:link_laplace_transforms}.
 These sets do not have an interval of the form~\hbox{$[\gamma - i \infty, \gamma + i\infty]$}, where $\gamma \in \mathbb{R}$, as illustrated in Figure~\ref{fig:laplace_set_chapter}.
 Thus, in view of~\eqref{eq:dft_bromwich_integral}, methods based on the Bromwich integral formula are more difficult to apply in our context.
 As a result, we use a method based on the Post-Widder formula, even if it is less stable. \needspace{2\baselineskip}

 The most famous numerical method to invert Laplace transforms based on the Post-Widder formula is the \textit{Gaver-Stehfest algorithm}~\cite{gaver_observing_1966,stehfest_algorithm_1970,stehfest_remark_1970}.
 This algorithm has the advantage of being easy to implement, and very accurate when the Laplace transform is explicit.
-In addition, theoretical results exist to justify the quality of this method~\cite{kuznetsov_convergence_2013,kuznetsov_rate_2020}.
-This method states that for all $f \in L^1\left(\mathbb{R}_+\right)$ continuous with local bounded variations, we can invert $\mathcal{L}(f)$ by using the following formula (see~\cite[Theorem~$1$]{kuznetsov_convergence_2013})
+In addition, theoretical results exist to justify the quality of this method~\cite{kuznetsov_convergence_2013,kuznetsov_rate_2022}.
+This method states that for all $f \in L^1\left(\mathbb{R}_+\right)$ continuous with local bounded variations, we can invert $\mathcal{L}(f)$ by using the following formula (see~\cite[Theorem~$1.1$]{kuznetsov_convergence_2013})

 The main idea behind this algorithm is to compute finite differences instead of the derivatives stated in~\eqref{eq:post_widder_formula}, and to use a convergence acceleration method to speed up the inversion.
 We refer to~\cite{kuznetsov_convergence_2013} for more information.
 In the current article, we propose to use this algorithm to estimate~$n_0$.
-Specifically, in view of~\eqref{eq:link_laplace_transforms} and~\eqref{eq:gaver_stehfest_formula}, we would like to use the following estimator to estimate $n_0$ from~$n_{\partial}^{(N)}$, where $N>0$, that depends on a parameter $K\in\mathbb{N}^*$ (chosen as large as numerical stability allows, see Appendix~\ref{sect:round_off_errors}),
+Specifically, in view of~\eqref{eq:link_laplace_transforms} and~\eqref{eq:gaver_stehfest_formula}, we would like to use the following estimator to estimate $n_0$ from~$n_{\partial}^{(N)}$, that depends on a parameter $K\in\mathbb{N}^*$ (chosen as large as numerical stability allows, see Appendix~\ref{sect:round_off_errors}),

-No theoretical result providing a bound on the error between $\widehat{n}_0^{(N,K)}$ and $n_0$ has been obtained for the moment.
-This corresponds to a work actually in progress.
-However, we can still check on simulations if this estimator has good estimation results or not.
+No theoretical result providing a bound on the error between $\widehat{n}_0^{(N,K)}$ and $n_0$ has been obtained for the moment, mainly because the fact that the set $\mathcal{P}_N$ does not contain intervals of the form $[\gamma - i \infty, \gamma + i\infty]$ yields difficulties when proving such a result.
+This however corresponds to a work in progress.
+Despite the fact we do not have this result, we can still check on simulations if this estimator has good estimation results or not.
 This is what we do in the next sections.